-Experimental 'pulse radiotherapy' kills cancer cells while sparing healthy tissueJuly 17th, 2014 in Cancer /
+Experimental 'pulse radiotherapy' kills cancer cells while sparing healthy tissueJuly 17, 2014 in Medicine & Health / Cancer

 (Medical Xpress)—French researchers have developed a new radiation technique that appears to target tumour cells while leaving healthy cells unharmed, according to a new study in mice.